SISBID/Data-Wrangling/labs/github-lab.md

 5. Branches are great for development without fear of messing up your main repository files.
 Create a branch called "code-dir" by
 - naming this branch in the "main" drop down menu and doing a `git pull` followed by `git checkout code-dir` OR BY
-- typing `git checkout -b code-dir` in the RStudio Cloud terminal
+- typing `git checkout -b code-dir` in the RStudio on AnVIL terminal

 6. Create a directory "code" for your analyses.

-7. Create a new R Script from the drop down menu in RStudio Cloud.
+7. Create a new R Script from the drop down menu in RStudio.
 Add some code (perhaps `print("My Git Practice")`).
 Save it in the new "code" directory.

 8. Commit, add and push these changes.
 Check GitHub (https://github.com/[your-username]/hello-world/tree/code-dir) to confirm your new file structure is in place.